Tommy Edman Player Props: Cardinals vs. Twins

 Tommy Edman At The Plate

-- Edman has 15 doubles, three triples, seven home runs and 24 walks while hitting .235.
+- Edman is hitting .235 with 15 doubles, three triples, seven home runs and 24 walks.

-- Edman has picked up a hit in 52.4% of his 82 games this season, with multiple hits in 19.5% of those games.

-- Edman has had an RBI in 17 games this season (20.7%), including five multi-RBI outings (6.1%).
+- Edman has had an RBI in 17 games this year (20.5%), including five multi-RBI outings (6.0%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.